etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 df.drop(columns=["col1"])
 ```

-> Note i had to add the param `columns` because drop can not only be used to drop columns, the method can also drop rows based on their index.
+> Note I had to add the param `columns` because drop can not only be used to drop columns, the method can also drop rows based on their index.

 Like `filter`,  `select` is also used in pySpark!